-Apple Inc. Joined about 4 years ago
+Apple Inc. Joined over 4 years ago

 I'm in a similar situation.
 I learned to code because I wanted to know what my limitations as a designer were when designing sites: Semantic HTML, CSS (Flex and Grid), and some JS (though that's my weakest language and still requires tons of Google-ing for me).
 After a couple of years of trial and error, I've began learning React and the basic fundamental knowledge I had for JS helped speed up the process for React.
 I now design and prototype with code and have been told by multiple developers that they appreciate having a designer that understands the fundamentals of web development and not presenting blue-sky designs like they are used to.
 I wouldn't call myself a developer either, but on my resume I do have something along the lines of "UX/UI Designer with a fundamental understanding of front-end languages."
 I would recommend all UI Designers take some courses on front-end languages — it'll raise your stock in a lot of people's eyes.

 This is sleek!
 Would love to know how to build something like this using React (just learning) for prototyping/demo purposes.

 Former Apple employee here — the majority of the time Apple Refurbished Products are items customers returned before the 14-day return policy.
 Apple can't sell as new anymore , so they inspect the product and sell at a discounted price.